 Many organizations don’t know where to start with their content strategy.
 While you may have hundreds of stories to choose from, it’s important to select the ones that give you the highest return for your investment.
 Here are four tips to help you prioritize your storytelling efforts.

 Without a content mission, your editorial runs the risk of becoming spread too thin with no reason for being.
 Look to your company’s mission/vision and values for clues on developing a content mission that’s fully aligned with your brand position.
-A best-practice content mission should demonstrate your position AND define how the content you’ll produce will be helpful to your audiences in some way.
+A best-practice content mission should demonstrate your position AND define how the content you produce will be helpful to your audiences.

 You have less than 10 seconds to capture your customers’ attention, and your stories need to quickly communicate your distinct advantages.
 Comb through your website and identify areas where you’ve made a claim, then use an article to prove your point.
 For example, if you make “world-class” widgets, you might link to a story about how your products are used in different countries.
 Some ways to demonstrate your position include data, case studies and customer testimonials that validate your authority.